Disability Discrimination Lawyer in Philadelphia, PA & Mount Laurel, NJ

 What is a Reasonable Accommodation?

 A reasonable accommodation is a change made that allows a person with a disability as defined under the ADA to perform the essential functions of that job and ultimately enjoy the same job opportunities as other employees.
-Changes may be implemented in a way that affect how the job is performed, to the overall work environment, to the hiring or application process, or to the job as a whole.
-A person with a disability must still be able to perform the essential functions of the job to be entitled to a reasonable accommodation.
-The request for a reasonable accommodation is evaluated on a case-by-case basis.
+Changes may be implemented in a way that affects how the job is performed, to the overall work environment, the hiring or application process, or the job as a whole.
+A person with a disability must still be able to perform the essential functions of the job to be entitled to reasonable accommodation.
+The request for reasonable accommodation is evaluated on a case-by-case basis.
 Some examples of reasonable accommodation may include:

 • Allowing a flexible schedule